Moscow State University of Fine Chemical Technologies: Moscow Institute of Fine Chemical Technology (1930–92)

 18 April 1930 by order of the People's Commissariat second MSU was reorganized into three independent institutions: Medical (now RSMU them.
 Pirogov) Pedagogical (now MPSU), and Chemical Technology (now MITHT).
 Last transferred to the jurisdiction of the Vsehimprom VSNKh USSR.
 In addressing this issue directly involved Sergo Ordzhonikidze.

 10 May 1931 Chemical and Pharmaceutical Faculty became an independent and received a new name – the Moscow Institute of Fine Chemical Technology (MITHT).
 Historically, the name of the institute is due to the nature of objects that are studied by students: they were small capacity chemical and pharmaceutical technology, technology of platinum group metals and rare-earth elements.
 From this moment begins a new stage of development of the institution, which is quickly becoming one of the leading universities in the chemical industry.
 Front of it set the goal of training for high-tech industries of chemical technology.
 In MITHT the first time in the country began to train engineers on the technology of thin inorganic products, synthetic rubber, thin organic produce synthetic liquid fuels, organometallic compounds and a number of other specialties.

-In the process of restructuring of education at the institute have been preserved and developed the best traditions of MHWC and 2nd Moscow State University: a high level of theoretical training and a combination of academic and scientific work, helped by the fact that the teaching work at the institute and chairing of departments were performed by outstanding scientists and educators which created a school and research areas.
+In the process of restructuring of education at the institute have been preserved and developed the best traditions of MHWC and 2nd Moscow State University: a high level of theoretical training and a combination of academic and scientific work, helped by the fact that the teaching work at the institute and chairing of departments were performed by scientists and educators which created a school and research areas.